Electric scooters have become a common sight on the streets of the UK in recent years – despite plenty of confusion over their legality.

 Major high street and online retailers are actively promoting the sale of e-scooters owing to their growing popularity – and yes, it is completely legal to purchase one.

-However, crucially, privately owned scooters are restricted for use solely on private land with the permission of the land owner.
-It is illegal to use a privately owned e-scooter on pavements, cycle paths or roads at present.
+Crucially though, privately owned scooters are restricted for use solely on private land with the permission of the land owner.
+It is illegal to use a privately owned e-scooter on pavements, cycle paths or public roads at present.

-Under current UK law, e-scooters are classed as ‘powered transporters’, which means they treated in the same way as motor vehicles, so pavements and cycle paths are strictly off limits.
-So to be used on a public road they would have to meet the same requirements as cars and motorbikes and have the correct MOT, tax, insurance, licence and construction techniques, which currently is virtually impossible technically and financially.
+Under current UK law, e-scooters are classed as ‘powered transporters’, which means they are treated in the same way as motor vehicles, so pavements and cycle paths are strictly off limits.

 If I buy an e-scooter now, will I be able to use it when they are legalised?